Lotus

 In 2008, as the junior and only UI developer in a small team, I helped launch an all‑new Lotus website.
 It was built with CodeIgniter, PHP, XSLT, and a Flash/Prototype.js‑enhanced front end, including a 3D vehicle configurator and a tool that connected visitors with their local dealership using the details of their chosen car.

-The platform has changed substantially since then.
-The current site sits on WordPress and uses HTML5, SCSS, JavaScript, progressive enhancement, responsive design, animation, and rich media to support model pages, launch campaigns, configurators, editorial content, and customer journeys.
+The platform changed substantially since then, including a legacy WordPress‑based version using HTML5, SCSS, JavaScript, progressive enhancement, responsive design, animation and rich media to support model pages, launch campaigns, configurators, editorial content, and customer journeys.

 The original 3D configurator was eventually replaced by an image‑led configurator built around rendered vehicle variants.
 As visitors choose paint, interior, and option combinations, the interface switches between rendered images to show the selected configuration and preserve the route from configuration to dealership enquiry.